micflan/crud-base/README.md

-# JSON flavoured CRUD Base for Laravel 4 and Ardent
+# JSON flavoured CRUD Base for Laravel 4

 Simply extend the provided CrudBaseModel and CrudBaseController to effortlessly create a basic JSON CRUD API.